strohitv/splatnet3-token-util/readme.md

 Please install this software to use this script on your computer:
 - an Android Emulator (I use Android Studio)
 - git
-- python3
+- python in version 3.11 or higher
-- pip3 - this usually is a part of python3
+- pip - this usually is a part of python
 - cURL

 ### Download & Create dependencies